Search for inelastic dark matter in events with two displaced muons and missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The baseline muon selection requires at least two identified DSA muons.
-The identification criteria comprise $>$12 hits across ${\geq}2$ different muon detector planes (and $>$18 hits if no hits are found in the muon detector endcaps); track fit quality $\chi^2/\text{dof} < 2.5$; \pt resolution $\sigma_{\pt}/\pt < 1$; $\pt > 5\GeV$; and $\abs{\eta} < 2.4$.
-The efficiency to identify such a DSA muon (about 90\%) is measured with three different data samples providing complementary coverage of the kinematic phase space: cosmic ray muons (as a proxy for displaced muons); muon pairs from \PZ boson decays (high-\pt); and muon pairs from \PJGy meson decays (low-\pt).
-This efficiency is compared to that of the corresponding simulated sample and the efficiency ratio is parameterized as a function of muon \pt, $\eta$, and transverse impact parameter \dxy (defined as the closest distance in the transverse plane between the track trajectory and the main vertex), and applied as a correction to simulated events.
+The identification criteria comprise ${>}12$ hits across ${\geq}2$ different muon detector planes (and ${>}18$ hits if no hits are found in the muon detector endcaps), track fit quality $\chi^2/\text{d.o.f} < 2.5$, \pt resolution $\sigma_{\pt}/\pt < 1$, $\pt > 5\GeV$, and $\abs{\eta} < 2.4$.
+The efficiency to identify such a DSA muon (about 90\%) is measured with three different data samples providing complementary coverage of the kinematic phase space: cosmic ray muons (as a proxy for displaced muons), muon pairs from {\PZ} boson decays (high \pt), and muon pairs from {\JPsi} meson decays (low \pt).
+This efficiency is compared to that of the corresponding simulated sample and the yearly efficiency ratio is parametrized as a function of muon \pt, $\eta$, and transverse impact parameter \dxy (defined as the closest distance in the transverse plane between the track trajectory and the main vertex), and applied as a correction to simulated events~\cite{EXO-21-006}.
 A cosmic ray muon veto is implemented by discarding events containing at least one pair of back-to-back DSA muons.
-At least one pair of oppositely charged DSA muons must form a well-reconstructed vertex (using a Kalman filtering algorithm~\cite{fruhwirthApplicationKalmanFiltering1987a}) as inferred from a vertex fit with quality $\chi^2/\text{dof} < 4$.
+At least one pair of oppositely charged DSA muons must form a well-reconstructed vertex (using a Kalman filtering algorithm~\cite{fruhwirthApplicationKalmanFiltering1987a}) as inferred from a vertex fit with quality $\chi^2/\text{d.o.f} < 4$ and a relative position resolution of about 2-3\% (1\%) at low (high) displacements.
 The muon pair with the smallest $\chi^2$ value is chosen.
-Finally, we require the muons to be collimated with $\Delta R \equiv \sqrt{\smash[b]{(\Delta\phi)^2 + (\Delta\eta)^2}} < 0.9$, and the dimuon \pt to be azimuthally aligned with the \ptmiss in the event, $\dphi \equiv \abs{\Delta\phi(\ptvecmiss, \ptvec^{\PGm\PGm})} < 0.5$.
+The overall efficiency to correctly assign muon charges is greater than 97\% because of the low-energy spectrum of IDM muons.
+Finally, we require the muons to be collimated with $\Delta R \equiv \sqrt{\smash[b]{(\Delta\phi)^2 + (\Delta\eta)^2}} < 0.9$, and the dimuon \pt to be azimuthally aligned with the \ptmiss in the event, $\dphi \equiv \abs{\Delta\phi(\ptvecmiss, \vec{p}^{\PGm\PGm}_{\mathrm{T}})} < 0.5$.
 These requirements remove more than 90\% of the electroweak SM backgrounds without incurring a significant loss of signal efficiency.